ricosmall/notes/keynote-tips.md

 ### 1. Use `highlight` command

-Click [Code highlighting for Keynote presentations](https://gist.github.com/jimbojsb/1630790) to see more detail
+Click [Code highlighting for Keynote presentations](https://gist.github.com/jimbojsb/1630790) to see more details.

 ### 2. Use VS Code